hoffmangroup/segway/doc/segway.rst

 It is also possible for nonoverlapping labels to violate the ruler constraints set by Segway for GMTK.
-This happens when your supervision labels specify a a transition that doesn't fall on a ruler boundary.
+This happens when your supervision labels specify a transition that doesn't fall on a ruler boundary.
 For example, if your supervision labels are directly adjacent, such as::

     chr1    10    20   0:2